Kevin Hewitt Bio

 Associate Professor, Department of Physics & Atmospheric Science

 Dr. Hewitt is an Associate Professor, Department of Physics & Atmospheric Science, and Acting Chair of Senate (2015-16) at Dalhousie University.
-In February 2016 he was elected Chair of Senate for a full term (2016-2019).
+In February 2016 he was first elected Chair of Senate for a full term (2016-2019) and subsequently re-elected for a further three year term in 2019.
 In the classroom, Dr. Hewitt strives to link Physics to the everyday lives of the learner.

 Following a one year post-doc, he became a faculty member in 2001.
 Dr. Hewitt has also held visiting professor positions at Laurentian University, Universidade do Valedo Paraíba, Stanford University, British Columbia Cancer Agency, Simon Fraser University, and Addis Ababa University, Ethiopia.